frnmst/gnupot/ideas/new_ideas.md

 ## Other

-- (Move the repo to Savannah and keep GitHub as a mirror)?

 - Get the best remaining concepts from SINC.
   - Is using fake closures a good idea?

-- 1 source file + 1 default config file.
+- (1 source file + 1 default config file) || (Lots of files based on their functions which get built with a Makefile in a single file) ???